I have nothing to write about this week. So, what do you do when you have nothing to say?… Do something!

 You need to make regular use of your physical muscles to keep them in shape.
 The same is true of your creativity.
 Rather than waiting for inspiration to strike, sometimes you just have to do.

 As a child, I was a gifted artist.
 Or rather, I was good at drawing.
-I therefore made the mistake of thinking I was a gifted artist.
+So, I made the mistake of thinking I was a gifted artist.
 I wasn’t.
-I would spend hours sitting with a blank sheet of paper, wondering what to draw.
+Hours were spent sitting with a blank sheet of paper, wondering what to draw.

 Until an art teacher at school made me produce work at speed.
 He had us drawing with thick marker pens.
 We could not, therefore, erase mistakes and start again.
-We were made to work fast, try different media, confront our doubts and express ourselves.
+He encouraged us to work fast, try different media, confront our doubts and express ourselves.

 If you are constantly striving to produce something ‘finished’ and substantial, there’s a good chance you won’t create anything at all.
 You need, sometimes, to remind yourself that it’s OK to just enjoy the doing.
 What comes out of it doesn’t matter.